yycncom/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project
+     Analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages. creating a machine learning pipeline to categorize these events so that sending the messages to an appropriate disaster relief agency.
+This project including a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also displaying visualizations of the data.
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.